Stefan Zweig: Adaptations

 The 1924 German silent film The House by the Sea (Das Haus am Meer) directed by Fritz Kaufmann was based on Zweig's play of the same name.

-The 1933 Austrian-German drama film The Burning Secret directed by Robert Siodmak was based on Zweig's short story Brennendes Geheimnis.
+Zweig's short story Brennendes Geheimnis was filmed as a 1923 German silent drama directed by Rochus Gliese and again in 1933 as The Burning Secret directed by Robert Siodmak.
 The 1988 remake of the same film Burning Secret was directed by Andrew Birkin and starred Klaus Maria Brandauer and Faye Dunaway.

-Letter from an Unknown Woman was filmed in 1948 by Max Ophüls.
+Adaptations of Brief einer Unbekannten include an opera and numerous films, among them Max Ophüls' Letter from an Unknown Woman (1948), Salah Abu Seif's Ressalah min emraa maghoula) (1962), and Xu Jinglei's 一个陌生女人的来信 (2004).

 Beware of Pity was adapted into a 1946 film with the same title, directed by Maurice Elvey.

-Letter from an Unknown Woman was filmed in 1962 by Salah Abu Seif.

 An adaptation by Stephen Wyatt of Beware of Pity was broadcast by BBC Radio 4 in 2011.

 The 2012 Brazilian film The Invisible Collection, directed by Bernard Attal, is based on Zweig's short story of the same title.

 The 2013 French film A Promise (Une promesse) is based on Zweig's novella Journey into the Past (Reise in die Vergangenheit).

 The 2013 Swiss film Mary Queen of Scots, directed by Thomas Imbach, is based on Zweig's Maria Stuart.